Understand How Dietary Fats Can Support Your Body

 Preferred Sources – Omega 3 (alpha-linolenic acid) anti-inflammatory, raises HDL

 Flaxseed, walnuts, hemp, free-range eggs, green leafy vegetables, pumpkin seeds and deep-sea fish such as salmon, mackerel, herrings and sardines (EPA and DHA fatty acids).

 Here is a wonderful tuna salad recipethat is packed with Omega 3 heart healthy fats.

 Limit and/or avoid – Omega 6 (linoleic acid) – pro-flammatory, raises LDL

 Sunflower, safflower, corn, soybean, primrose, and black currant oil.

 In North America the intake ratio of omega-6 to omega-3 is believed to be least 10:1, the ideal ratio is 1:3.

 READ EVERY FOOD LABEL and avoid anything labeled hydrogenated and partially-hydrogenated oil.

 Trans fats promote weight gain, and compromise hormone and immune function, metabolism, tissue repair, cell damage, and raises LDL.
 You can find trans fats in many baked and processed foods.
-Start looking now and remove these bad boys from your diet.

 Partially Hydrogenated or Hydrogenated soy, corn, canola, and cottonseed oils